Madhu Bhaskaran: Early life and education

 Madhu Bhaskaran was born and grew up in Chennai in India.
-After high school she went on to study Electronics and Communications Engineering at PSG College of Technology in Coimbatore from 2000 to 2004, where she met her partner Sharath Sriram.
+After high school she went on to study Electronics and Communications Engineering at PSG College of Technology in Coimbatore from 2000 to 2004.
 After moving to Australia, Bhaskaran completed a Masters in Microelectronics Engineering at RMIT University in 2005, and graduated with a Ph.D. in Electronic Materials Engineering four years later.

 Career

 After completing her PhD in 2009, Madhu Bhaskaran won a competitive Australian Postdoctoral Fellowship to investigate piezoelectric thin films.
 She also co-established and currently co-leads the Functional Materials and Microsystems Research Group in 2010.
 Bhaskaran's group measured the potential of piezoelectric nano-films to provide energy for small electronic devices.
 Bhaskaran's research interests include functional oxide thin films, wearable technologies and stretchable electronics which can be applied in monitoring health and in communications.

-Bhaskaran's work on combining functional oxide materials processed at high temperatures with elastic and plastic materials has led to stretchable electronics and sensors, that can be worn as electronic skin.
-Bhaskaran is a member of the Australian Nanotechnology Network and her team focuses on the characterisation of semiconductor interfaces (metal-silicide and silicide-silicon), characterisation of piezoelectric thin films, and micro-scale semiconductor and microsystem fabrication.
-Bhaskaran's research use a material called polydimethylsiloxane (PDMS) in the design of their devices.
-PDMS is stretchable, transparent and non-toxic, and it has been used in contact lenses, and skin and hair products.
-Her publications (December 2005 – August 2018) include one edited book, six book chapters, 106 journal articles, 36 conference proceedings – totalling 152 publications and five patents.
+She has been invited to give 65 presentations (10 plenaries) at national and international conferences.
+She is a recognised Fellow of the Australian Academy of Technological Sciences and Engineering (ATSE, awarded in 2022) and has received 15 national/international awards including Eureka Prize for Outstanding Early Career Researcher (2017) and Batterham Medal awarded by ATSE (2018).
+In 2025, she was recognised as one of Australia’s top 100 innovators by The Australian.